willclarkson/lsstScratchWIC/data/README.md

 WIC 2016-04-10: Various supporting data for figures of merit.

+There is a subdirectory 'fomOutputs' to capture output that you want to send up to the repository.
+Generally you probably don't want to use this for output while testing.

 Currently the runs of the individual metrics (SN2010mc-like supernova transient, and Mike Lund's "density" metric) are stored in the subdirectory "metricRuns" .
 The notebook that then reads both metrics will need to know where these are stored.